frederickaplan/fdh/files/PART1/fdh-1-3.md

 Standardized information started to spread all over the Empire, from the Mediterranean region to the territories now comprising Great Britain and Germany.
 The resulting paradigm shifts in terms of global governance marked a watershed in information management.

+#### 4.1.3.
+A response to an initial societal stress

 Data acceleration regimes generally start with an initial societal stress.
-This can, for instance, occur when a governing entity needs to cope with an unexpected, intrinsic, and complex evolution of its territory or social structures, or in the case of unexpected encounters with new populations and cultures.
+This can, for instance, occur when a governing entity needs to cope with an unexpected, intrinsic, and complex evolution of its territory or social structures, or in the case of unexpected encounters with new populations and cultures. **Covid-19 is, of course, a recent example of a data acceleration regime due to a societal stress.**

+In response to this stress new information processes are created.
 The acceleration in itself starts when a new technology enables massive data production that follows regular patterns by defining specific production constraints (e.g., administrative rules, printing industries, scientific experiments).

-#### 4.1.3.
+#### 4.1.4.
 Focus: The Renaissance acceleration

 For Europe, one classically discussed case of “acceleration” is the Renaissance, linked with the advent of the printing industry (see chapter 2-3), the discovery of Asia and the Americas, and the globalization of exchanges all over the world.
 Not only were new editions of ancient texts starting to be printed and circulated but also a deluge of “how-to books” explaining previously secret arts and methods.

-- This **sudden increase in knowledge** and exposure to new practices created a well-documented feeling of information overload: there was definitely “too much to know”.
-- Likewise, the discovery of new species in Asia and in the Americas challenged the capacity of scholars to recognize and classify natural beings.
+This **sudden increase in knowledge** and exposure to new practices created a well-documented feeling of information overload: there was definitely “too much to know”.
+Likewise, the discovery of new species in Asia and in the Americas challenged the capacity of scholars to recognize and classify natural beings.

-- Organizing the steady stream of new species was an extremely demanding endeavor that called for **new intellectual paradigms**.
+Organizing the steady stream of new species was an extremely demanding endeavor that called for **new intellectual paradigms**.

-- Eventually, the globalization of monetary exchanges and the increased complexity of trade networks challenged the traditional methods for tracking commercial processes and advanced the rise of more mathematically sound, standardized methods.
+Eventually, the globalization of monetary exchanges and the increased complexity of trade networks challenged the traditional methods for tracking commercial processes and advanced the rise of more mathematically sound, standardized methods.

-- From a technological perspective, the Renaissance and early modern period were intrinsically linked with the **invention of several intellectual technologies** for search and retrieval: indexes, bibliographies, accounting tables, and hierarchical collection structuring methods in addition to chronologies and maps.
+From a technological perspective, the Renaissance and early modern period were intrinsically linked with the **invention of several intellectual technologies** for search and retrieval: indexes, bibliographies, accounting tables, and hierarchical collection structuring methods in addition to chronologies and maps.

-- From an open-ended perspective, the acceleration of exchanges, the rise of the printing press industry, and the early attempts to conduct experimental science contributed to producing streams of new data.
+From an open-ended perspective, the acceleration of exchanges, the rise of the printing press industry, and the early attempts to conduct experimental science contributed to producing streams of new data.

-- From a relational perspective, both early modern collections, which attempted to create a system for organizing natural and artificial entities and the double accounting system, which enabled a new tractability of economic exchanges at the global level helped advance the fundamentally network nature of the new datasets.
+From a relational perspective, both early modern collections, which attempted to create a system for organizing natural and artificial entities and the double accounting system, which enabled a new tractability of economic exchanges at the global level helped advance the fundamentally network nature of the new datasets.

-- Eventually, from the paradigmatic perspective, the early modern **_episteme_** reframed entire views of the world both past and present into new coherent systems of knowledge, introducing, for instance, tree-based genealogical approaches in early natural history or philology.
+Eventually, from the paradigmatic perspective, the early modern **_episteme_** reframed entire views of the world both past and present into new coherent systems of knowledge, introducing, for instance, tree-based genealogical approaches in early natural history or philology.

 ### 4.2.
 The reconstruction of knowledge systems